Live-Charts/Live-Charts/README.md

 #Instalation

- 1. Install package from [**Nuget**](https://www.nuget.org/packages/LiveCharts/0.0.1) `Install-Package LiveCharts`
+ 1. Install package from [**Nuget**](https://www.nuget.org/packages/LiveCharts) `Install-Package LiveCharts`
  2. Add name space to your `Window` XAML `xmlns:charts="clr-namespace:Charts.Charts;assembly=Charts"`
  3. Thats it.
 You are ready.

 #Examples
-It is recommended to clone this repo on your desktop, you only have to click the `Open In Visual Studio` button to the right, and see examples included but here is a resume.
+It is recommended to clone this repo on your desktop, you only have to click  [here](git-client://clone?repo=https%3A%2F%2Fgithub.com%2Fbeto-rodriguez%2FLive-Charts) and hopefully this project will open in visual studio, then see examples included, but here is a resume.

 **XAML**
 ```xml